selfdefined/web-app/11ty/definitions/master-slave.md

     href: https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx
 ---

-A model of asymmetric communication or control where one device or process have total control over other components or are controlled by a component.
+A model of asymmetric communication or control where one device or process has total control over one or more other components.

 ## Issues